-NOTE 4—Punctured RU242 shall be used when the preamble portion of corresponding 20 MHz is punctured.

-NOTE 5—TBD1-TBD5 are just for reference purposes.

-Note1 - “Punctured 242-tone RU” shall be used when the preamble portion of corresponding 20 MHz is punctured.
-Also, corresponding 242-tone RU to is not used for date transmissions.
+Note4 - “Punctured 242-tone RU” shall be used when the preamble portion of corresponding 20 MHz is puncturedand when corresponding 242-tone RU is not used for date transmissions.

-Note2 - “Unassigned 242-tone RU” shall be used when the preamble portion of corresponding 20 MHz is not punctured.
-Also, corresponding 242-tone RU to is not used for date transmission.
+Note5 - “Unassigned 242-tone RU” shall be used when the preamble portion of corresponding 20 MHz is not puncturedand when corresponding 242-tone RU is not used for date transmission.

-Note3 – If the RU Allocation subfield carries the value of 31 or between 56 and 63, R1 devices can terminate reception.
+Note6 – If the RU Allocation subfield carries the value of 31 or between 56 and 63, R1 devices can terminate reception.